cysouw/diathesis/text/c02_structure.md

 b.
 Ich schreibe einen Brief an dich.
 :::

-In contrast, there is a widespread alternation between datives and *für* prepositional phrases [@next] that I classify as an ~~applicative~~, see [@sec:prepositions-benefactive-dative].
-In this example the dative seems to be the derived construction.
+In contrast, there is a widespread alternation between datives and beneficiary *für* prepositional phrases [@next] that I classify as an ~~applicative~~, see [@sec:prepositions-benefactive-dative].
+In this example the beneficiary dative seems to be the derived construction.

 ::: ex
 ~~Covert applicative (beneficiary raising) [ADJ › OBJ]~~